ajayindfw/WikipediaMcpServer/README.md

 ##### Step 1: Get the Bridge Script

 Download or copy the `mcp-http-bridge.js` file from this repository.
-This Node.js script converts MCP stdio communication to HTTP requests.
+This Node.js script converts MCP stdio communication to HTTP requests and supports multiple deployment platforms.

+**New in v8.3:** The bridge script now supports both **Render** and **Railway** platforms with automatic provider detection.

 ##### Step 2: Configure Your MCP Client